We know you are as passionate

 We accept payment via VISA and Mastercard debit and credit card and cash.

-We do not accept American Express.
+We do not accept cheques or American Express.